datagistips/MapFailbruaryChallenge/README.md

 Launch the challenge on twitter with #30DayMapFailChallenge hashtag

 ## To-do list
-- Automatically collect tweets from the event hashtag and pake a page for it
+- Automatically collect tweets from the event hashtag and make a page of tweets
-- Carefully select aweful maps and make a gallery
+- Carefully select aweful maps and make it a gallery
 - Get twitter stats for the event hashtag